 As the nation’s first public university, the University of North Carolina at Chapel Hill has dedicated over 228 years to the pursuit of excellence in teaching, research, and service to the people of North Carolina.

 We prepare students to become the next generation of leaders and enhance the quality of life for all North Carolinians.
-Students, faculty, and business leaders who hire hundreds of our graduates each year say the strength of a Carolina education lies in the diversity of experiences among our student body.
+Students, faculty, and business leaders who hire hundreds of our graduates each year say the strength of a Carolina education lies in the diversity of experiences, backgrounds and perspectives among our student body.

-We evaluate each student individually based on a multitude of factors, including but not limited to, academic performance, test scores, class rank, essays, experiences, circumstances, and potential to contribute to the educational environment.
-We only consider race or ethnicity as one of these many factors if a student chooses to share that information.
-Even then, we consider race or ethnicity in a limited way, as one factor among many, in assessing everything we know about an applicant.
+We do not use quotas or formulas to admit students, and we do not discriminate against any applicant or group.
+All our students earn their place at Carolina.
+We evaluate each student individually based on multiple factors, including academic performance, class rank, essays, experiences, and potential to contribute to the educational environment.
+We do not use race or ethnicity as a dominant or defining feature.
+We only consider that information if a student chooses to share that it.
+Even then, we consider race or ethnicity flexibly, as one factor among many, in assessing all we know about an applicant.